UOR-Foundation/sigmatics/docs/atlas/research-scripts/README.md

 - All scripts are self-contained and can be run independently
 - Output is verbose and educational, showing reasoning steps
 - Scripts use the Sigmatics API to verify theoretical predictions
-- Total code: ~4,000 lines across 15 scripts (including exploration)
+- Total code: ~6,000 lines across 19 scripts (including exploration)
-- Main verification scripts: ~2,500 lines across 7 core scripts
+- Main verification scripts: ~4,000 lines across 11 core scripts
+- **NEW**: 4 scripts dedicated to 340,200 structure (~1,500 lines)

 ---

 **Date created**: 2025-11-09
 **Date organized**: 2025-11-09
+**340,200 investigation added**: 2025-11-10
-**Purpose**: Programmatic verification of exceptional structure embeddings in Atlas **Status**: All investigations complete, results documented, workspace organized
+**Purpose**: Programmatic verification of exceptional structure embeddings in Atlas **Status**: All investigations complete, 340,200 bridge discovered, results documented